 Finch was appointed Principal Cellist of the Louisville Orchestra during the 2013-2014 season by music director Teddy Abrams – during that same season he also appeared numerous time with the elite Boston-based chamber orchestra ‘A Far Cry’, touring to Maine, Vermont, New Hampshire, and Illinois.
 He is featured on two recordings with A Far Cry – “Dreams and Prayers”, which received a Grammy nomination in 2015, and ‘The Law of Mosaics’, which was selected by New Yorker music critic Alex Ross as one of his top CD picks.
-2016-17 performance highlights include a Boston recital debut, return performances at the Lake George Music Festival, multiple appearances with the Jupiter Chamber Players in New York, sonatas and chamber music at the Paley Music Festival in Richmond, Virginia, new appearances with ‘A Far Cry’ in Boston, and performances of the CPE Bach Cello Concerto in A major with the Louisville Orchestra and performances of the Dvorak Cello Concerto with the Louisville Civic Orchestra.
-Next season Finch plans to debut a new cello concerto written for him by New York based composer Dorian Wallace.
+He has also appeared numerous times with the Jupiter Chamber Players in New York City, performing chamber music with top artists such as Alexander Kobrin, Stefan Milenkovich, Vadim Gluzman, Milena Pajaro-van de Stadt, Tchaikovsky Competition Winner Zlatomir Fung, and numerous others.
+2019-2020 performance highlights, in addition to his concerti commissioning debut CD, include repeat appearances at the Manchester and Lake George Music Festivals, appearing as soloist in Strauss's "Don Quixote" with the Louisville Orchestra, a complete cycle of the Beethoven Sonatas for Cello and Piano with pianist Andrew Staupe, and his professional debut in a new role as a conductor, in which he will appear on the podium conducting the Louisville Orchestra in March of 2020.
+He will also conduct a program of Brahms and Mozart with the Louisville Civic Orchestra in April of 2020.

-Finch has collaborated with some of the most prominent artists of today, including cellist Yo-Yo Ma and his Silk Road Ensemble, violinist Sarah Chang, pianist Joyce Yang, conductor Keith Lockhart, fiddler Jeremy Kittle, the Argento New Music Ensemble, the Aspen Contemporary Ensemble, Ensemble 20>>21, and composers Gabriela Lena Frank, Osvaldo Golijov, Andrew Norman, Bright Sheng, and many more.
+Finch has collaborated with some of the most prominent artists of today, including cellist Yo-Yo Ma and his Silk Road Ensemble, violinist Sarah Chang, pianist Joyce Yang, conductor Keith Lockhart, the Argento New Music Ensemble, the Aspen Contemporary Ensemble, and composers Gabriela Lena Frank, Osvaldo Golijov, Andrew Norman, Bright Sheng, and many more.
 Performances have taken him to the Kennedy Center, Carnegie Hall, Merkin Hall, Boston’s Symphony Hall, Spectrum in New York City, and Alice Tully Hall.
-He has made concerto appearances with the Boston Symphony Orchestra, the Louisville Orchestra, the Melrose Symphony Orchestra, the Louisville Civic Orchestra, the Quincy Symphony Orchestra, and the Boston Civic Orchestra.
+He has made concerto appearances with the Boston Symphony Orchestra, the Louisville Orchestra, the NouLou Chamber Players, the Melrose Symphony Orchestra, the Louisville Civic Orchestra, the Quincy Symphony Orchestra, and the Boston Civic Orchestra.